relay-tools/react-relay-network-layer/README.md

   // example of the custom inline middleware next => req => {
-    req.headers['X-Request-ID'] = uuid.v4(); // add `X-Request-ID` to request headers
-    req.credentials = 'same-origin'; // provide CORS policy to XHR request in fetch method
+    // `req` is an object with settings for `fetch` function.
+It's not an express request object.

-    // internally works following code:
+    // Internally works following code:
     //    let { url, ...opts } = req;
     //    fetch(url, opts)
+    // So `req` is a fetch options.
+And into this options, I added `url` prop, which will be extracted as shown above.
+    // You have fully control under `fetch` via `req` object.

+    req.headers['X-Request-ID'] = uuid.v4(); // add `X-Request-ID` to request headers
-    // so you may provide any opts to `fetch`, setting it to `req` return next(req);
+    req.credentials = 'same-origin'; // provide CORS policy to XHR request in fetch method return next(req);
   }
 ], { disableBatchQuery: true }));